macovedj/doink/blog.md

 }
 ```

-Now that we have what we need for working with memory, let's go ahead and write the funcion that we want.
+Now that we have what we need for working with memory, let's go ahead and write the function that we want.

 ```zig
 export fn @"foo#concat"(leftPtr: [*]u8, leftLength: u32, rightPtr: [*]u8, rightLength: u32) [*]u32 {